-Stereo programme audio levels are currently measured by Peak Programme Meters (PPM).
-The

-Maximum or Peak Programme Level must never exceed 8dBs above the programme's reference level.
+Stereo programme audio levels are currently measured by Peak Programme Meters (PPM) as well as loudness meters.
+The Maximum or Peak Programme Level must never exceed 8dBs above the programme's reference level.

 The following levels, as measured on a PPM meter to BS6840: Part 10 with reference level set at PPM 4, are indicative of typical levels suitable for television, and are given as guidance only.